sosy-lab/benchexec/doc/INDEX.md

 - **tool**: A program that should be benchmarked with BenchExec.

+- **tool wrapper**: A Python module that tells BenchExec how to execute a specific tool.

 To avoid confusion with the term *run*, we never use the verb *to run*, instead we use *execute*.